“I thought I’d know when she died.

 So started a horrendous cycle.
 Terry alternated between ignoring me, insulting and threatening me and crying fits.
 She was in and out all the time.
 I changed the locks and blocked her from my phone.
 That didn’t stop the midnight swearing and banging on windows until I was ashamed to show my face outside.
 I didn’t know where to turn.

-Then I got an early morning call.
+Then I got an early morning call and answered barely awake.

 The nurses were so good.

 ‘She overdosed.’
 Sister Wilna put her arm around me and walked me to her room.
 ‘She’s out of danger but it could have been fatal.’
 Her words hung in the air as she left me staring at the pale bag of bones on the bed.
 I took the opportunity to look her over.
 She was so thin, pale and puffy.
 Black bags hung from her lids and her lips were pale slits.
 My heart felt bruised and my gut squeezed in fear.

 I sat watching her chest rise and fall, thinking of the once sweet, giggling child she had been.
 Tears ran unchecked, dotting my sweater.